ALIRAZA47/pressable-onepress-login/readme.txt

 * You will need an active account with Pressable.
 * You will need OnePress Login activated in your **[security settings](https://my.pressable.com/settings/security)** in the MyPressable Control Panel.
 Simply toggle to 'active' and the OnePress Login to WordPress plugin will be installed on all of your current and future active sites.
 A new button 'OnePress Login' will appear on the site details page for each of your sites next to the WP Dashboard button.
-* Once you have a site **[deployed on our system](https://pressable.com/knowledgebase/adding-new-site-to-pressable/)** created in your account, the plugin will be installed on the new site.
+* Once you have a site **[created in your account](https://pressable.com/knowledgebase/adding-new-site-to-pressable/)**, the plugin will be installed on the new site.

 == Screenshots ==